mikedewar/immgen/README.markdown

 ## USAGE

 First you need to set up your folder structure in which to store the data.
 This is mandated by the aroma.affymetrix package.
+A valid, populated folder structure is generated using the following python command:

-python preprocess\_setup.py /path/to/root\_folder
+python preprocess\_setup.py /path/to/rootfolder

+This will download and unzip the WHOLE immgen corpus which is, at time of writing, 508 CEL files.
+So be prepared to a) wait and b) use a lot of space.

 Then run the R script to actually do all the preprocessing, using either